 The base of the succession is not known.
-The oldest formation consists of a quartzose turbiditic sandstone succession $\sim$ 1 km thick (Stony Head Sandstone) overlain by a 1-2 km thick black pelite (Turquoise Bluff Slate) containing an Early Ordovician graptolite (Banks and Smith, 1968).
+The oldest formation consists of a quartzose turbiditic sandstone succession ~1 km thick (Stony Head Sandstone) overlain by a 1-2 km thick black pelite (Turquoise Bluff Slate) containing an Early Ordovician graptolite (Banks and Smith, 1968).
 In the model of Reed (2001), these two formations are unconformably overlain by the rest of the succession, comprised of about a two kilometre thick succession of quartzose turbidites of sublithic composition (Bellingham Formation), followed by about two kilometres of feldspathic turbidites (Sidling Sandstone; Powell et al., 1993).
 This part of the sequence contains Late Silurian graptolites (Rickards et al., 1993) and Early Devonian shelly fossils (Rickards and Banks, 1979).
 There is a regional younging of the supergroup from west to east based on the sparse fossil data.

-Palaeocurrent data indicate that in the Silurian to Early Devonian the Mathinna Supergroup was deposited in a basin elongated NNW-SSE and with a quartzose, cratonic source to the southwest (Banks and Baillie, 1989), but detrital zircon dating indicates this source was not the western Tasmanian terrane (Black et al., 2004).
+Palaeocurrent data indicate that the Bellingham Formation was deposited in lobes on an ENE-prograding submarine fan system (Powell et al., 1993).
+Younger turbidites were deposited in a NNW-SSE elongated basin with a quartzose, cratonic source to the southwest (Banks and Baillie, 1989; Powell et al., 1993), but detrital zircon dating indicates this source was not the Western Tasmanian terrane (Black et al., 2004).
 Current models suggest that northeastern Tasmania may have been substantially separated from the rest of Tasmania at the time of Mathinna Supergroup deposition, and that it was finally docked with western Tasmania during Middle Devonian orogenesis.